Cycling at the Grand Canyon

 Bright Angel Bicycle Hire, Grand Canyon

-Guided bike tours
+Guided bike tours at the Grand Canyon

-Once we were fully equipped, we were shuttled with our bikes to the start of the Hermit Road Tour, at Hopi Point.
-Luckily for us, this bypasses the steep uphill section of road at the start of the cycle route.
+Once we were fitted with bikes and helmets, we took the shuttle minibus to Hopi Point.
+This conveniently bypasses the steep uphill section at the start of the route.

 The route from Hopi Point to Hermit's Rest